tarwn/lessthandot-hugo/blogs/content/posts/2009-11-12-outer-join-order.md

 Both of the code samples above do the same thing.
 The only issue when using an outer join is the order in which the tables are presented, not the operators in the ON part of the join.

 However, that being said, I will still write my code in that fashion as I think it is easier to read and maintain.
 If nothing else, it is adherence to a standard.
-So, even if that doesn&#8217;t match your own standard, it is important to establish a standard and maintain it which will make it easier for future maintenance.
+So, even if that doesn't match your own standard, it is important to establish a standard and maintain it which will make it easier for future maintenance.